hahnlab/CAFE5/README.md

 -------------------------------------------------

-Although the user specifies the lambda, in order to give more family variety a multiplier is selected every every 50 simulated families.
+Although the user specifies the lambda, in order to give more family variety a multiplier is selected every 50 simulated families.
 So if 10,000 families are being simulated, 200 different lambdas will be used.